thomasjvu/amadeus/README.md

 ## Optimizations
 Currently, the Amadeus bot is only able to answer one-off questions, and does not continue a conversation from where it has left off.
-The goal is for Amadeus to have tha bility to converse with multiple Discord users at a single time, remembering its conversation with each user.
+The goal is for Amadeus to have the ability to converse with multiple Discord users at a single time, remembering its conversation with each user.

 ## Credits
 All assets used are the intellectual property of MAGES, the creators of the Steins;Gate.
 This project is not meant to impede or violate their copyright, and may be taken down by their request at any given moment.